-How two marketers created a fundamental American tradition
+How two marketers created the Pledge of Allegiance

 It’s overused to the degree that it’s easy to get jaded about the whole idea.
 Have marketers ever actually led the way people think?